carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 > * See more in [GAP Tutorial: Lists and Records](http://www.gap-system.org/Manuals/doc/tut/chap3.html) {: .callout}

 Many functions in GAP refer to `Set`s.
-A set in GAP is just a list with no repetitions, no holes, and elements in increasing order.
+A set in GAP is just a list that happens to have no repetitions, no holes, and elements in increasing order.
 Here are some examples:

 ~~~